framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 Universal Unreal Engine 4 Console Unlocker
 =============

+@alert Important
+It's forbidden to host the Universal Unreal Engine 4 Console Unlocker binaries elsewhere, be it your own site or e.g. Nexus Mods.
+The only site the unlocker binary is distributed is this site.
+@end

 For Unreal Engine 4 powered games, it's possible to re-create the in-game console that's usually stripped out when the game is build for shipping.
 To do so, you can use the Universal UE4 Console Unlocker / Dumper dll (comes with injector exe and readme).
 After adjusting the .ini file for the right exe to inject the dll in, it should show a console window that it has found all offsets and the console object has been created as well as that cheats have been enabled.